-Every study of mitochondrial function and disease is faced with evolution, age, gender, lifestyle and environment (EAGLE) as essential background conditions characterizing the individual patient or subject, cohort, species, tissue and to some extent even cell line.
-As a large and highly coordinated group of laboratories and researchers, the global MitoEAGLE network is uniquely poised to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
-The mission of the MitoEAGLE network aims at developing harmonized experimental protocols and implementing a quality control and data management system to interrelate results obtained in different studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.
+Every study of mitochondrial function and disease is faced with Evolution, Age, Gender and sex, Lifestyle, and Environment (EAGLE) as essential background conditions characterizing the individual patient or subject, cohort, species, tissue and to some extent even cell line.
+As a large and highly coordinated group of laboratories and researchers, the global MitoEAGLE Network is uniquely poised to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
+The MitoEAGLE Working Group aims at developing harmonized experimental protocols and implementing a quality control and data management system to interrelate results obtained in different studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.
+In this way, workers within the same and across different disciplines will be positioned to compare their findings to an agreed upon set of accepted international standards.

 Reliability and comparability of quantitative results depend on the accuracy of measurement under well-defined conditions.
 A conceptually meaningful framework also is required to relate the results of experiments carried out by different research groups.
 With an emphasis on quality of research, data gathered can be useful far beyond the specific question of an experiment.
-Vague or ambiguous terminology can lead to confusion and may relegate valuable signals to wasteful noise.
+Vague or ambiguous jargon can lead to confusion and may relegate valuable signals to wasteful noise.
 For this reason, measured values must be expressed in standardized units for each parameter used to define mitochondrial respiratory control.
-Standardization of nomenclature and technical jargon is essential to improve the awareness of the intricate meaning of divergent scientific vocabulary.
+Standardization of nomenclature and technical terms is essential to improve the awareness of the intricate meaning of divergent scientific vocabulary.
 The MitoEAGLE Network aims at accomplishing the ambitious goal of harmonizing, unifying, and thus simplifying the terminology in the field of mitochondrial physiology.
 A focus on coupling states in mitochondrial preparations is a first step in the attempt to generate a harmonized and conceptually oriented nomenclature in bioenergetics and mitochondrial physiology.
 Comparison with coupling states of intact cells (Wagner et al. 2011) and respiratory control by fuel substrates and specific inhibitors of respiratory enzymes (Gnaiger 2009; 2014) will be reviewed in subsequent communications.